Portside Finance logo

 Visit Portside Finance

 Portside Finance is best suited for borrowers within 45 miles of Jacksonville or North Port who need $1,000–$5,000 and prefer local, in-person lending with extended repayment terms.
-However, the 35.9% APR is substantially higher than credit unions and payday alternative lenders (typically capped at 36% APR nationally); borrowers should compare options with NCUs, CDFIs, and mainstream lenders before accepting this rate.
+However, the 35.9% APR is higher in listed context than credit unions and payday alternative lenders (typically capped at 36% APR nationally); borrowers should compare options with NCUs, CDFIs, and mainstream lenders before accepting this rate.

 • Borrowers in the Jacksonville/North Port area with moderate credit who prefer in-person lending relationships